• Skip to main content

 The east Wakefield suburbs include Eastmoor, College Grove, Pinders Heath and Stanley.
 The new City Fields housing and commercial development is also making this a fast-expanding area of Wakefield.
 The large Pinderfields Hospital is also located here.

-The eastern side of Wakefield is generally a lower price property area, offering investors good value property.
+The eastern side of Wakefield is generally a lower-price property area, offering investors good value property.

 Southern Suburbs

-South Wakefield's suburbs include Belle Vue, Agbrigg, Kettlethorpe and Portobello which mainly offer traditional terraced houses and ex-local authority properties offering good value buy to let opportunities to investors.
+South Wakefield's suburbs include Belle Vue, Agbrigg, Kettlethorpe and Portobello which mainly offer traditional terraced houses and ex-local authority properties offering good value buy-to-let opportunities to investors.
 Durkar and Crigglestone are mid-market family areas offering easy access to the M1 at junction 39.

 Further out areas such as Sandal (also Sandal Magna), Walton and Newmillerdam fringe quiet countryside areas and are some of Wakefield’s more upmarket and expensive residential districts.